mweagle/Sparta/content/docs/index.md

 +++
 author = "Matt Weagle"
-date = "2015-11-29T06:50:17"
+date = "2016-02-16T05:36:20Z"
 title = "Overview"
 type = "doc"
 +++

-# Sparta Terms and Concepts

-This is a brief overview of the fundamental concepts behind Sparta.
+This is a brief overview of Sparta's core concepts.
 Additional information regarding specific features is available from the menu.

+# Terms and Concepts

-At a high level, Sparta transforms a single **Go** binary's registered lambda functions into a set of AWS Lambda functions that are independently addressable.
-Additional important terms and concepts are listed below.
+At a high level, Sparta transforms a single **Go** binary's registered lambda functions into a set of independently addressable AWS Lambda functions .
+Additionally, Sparta provides microservice authors an opportunity to satisfy other requirements such as defining the IAM Roles under which their function will execute in AWS, additional infrastructure requirements, and telemetry and alerting information (via CloudWatch).

+The table below summarizes some of the primary Sparta terminology.

 <div class="list-group">
   <!-- Service Name -->
   <div class="list-group-item">
     <h3 class="list-group-item-heading">Service Name</h3>
-    <h5 class="list-group-item-text large">Sparta applications are deployed as a single unit, using <b>ServiceName</b> as a stable logical identifier.
+    <h5 class="list-group-item-text large">Sparta applications are deployed as a single unit, using the <b>ServiceName</b> as a stable logical identifier.
 The <b>ServiceName</b> is used as your application's <a href="http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/pseudo-parameter-reference.html">CloudFormation StackName</a> .</h5>
     <p />
     {{< highlight go >}}
 stackName := "MyUniqueServiceName"